Chinmayi Arun

-Chinmayi Arun is an assistant professor of law at the National Law University, Delhi, India, where she was founder and director of the Centre for Communication Governance.
+Chinmayi Arun is a Research Scholar in Law and the executive director of the Information Society Project at Yale Law School.
+She is a former assistant professor of law at the National Law University, Delhi, India, where she was founder and director of the Centre for Communication Governance.

 Education

 Chinmayi Arun went to the Frank Anthony Public School in Bangalore.

 Higher Education

 Arun received a B.A, LL.B degree at the National Academy of Legal Studies and Research NALSAR University in Hyderabad in 2006.
 She then went to the London School of Economics and Political Economics to pursue LL.M from 2008 to 2009.